Nationals vs. Cubs Player Props Betting Odds

 Garcia Stats

-- Garcia has three doubles, a triple, two home runs, five walks and 13 RBI (20 total hits).
-He has stolen one base.
+- Garcia has recorded 21 hits with three doubles, a triple, two home runs and five walks.
+He has driven in 14 runs with one stolen base.

 Garcia Recent Games